kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 can reach at least equivalent performance characteristics compared to the more complex HTTP/2 setups seen in practice, at least for the web use case.

-## Disabling HTTP/2 Priorities {#settings-this-scheme}
+## Disabling HTTP/2 Priorities
 The problems and insights set out above are motivation for allowing endpoints to opt out of using the HTTP/2 priority scheme.
 Endpoints would benefit from understanding their peer's intention, so the new SETTINGS_DISABLE_HTTP2_PRIORITIES is defined.
 The value of the parameter MUST be 0 or 1.

-If either side sends the parameter with a value of `1`, clients SHOULD NOT send the HTTP/2 priority signal in HEADERS or PRIORITY frames.
-If both sides send the parameter with a value of `0`, then both parties MAY use HTTP/2 priorities as they see fit.
-A sender MUST NOT send the parameter with the value of `1` after previously sending a value of `0`.
-If a client or server does not send the setting, the peer SHOULD assume that HTTP/2 priority signals are interpreted.
+An HTTP/2 client SHOULD use the HTTP/2 priority scheme (as it sees fit) until it receives the peer's SETTINGS_DISABLE_HTTP2_PRIORITIES settings with the value of `1`.
+As the SETTINGS frame precedes any priority signal sent from a client, a server can determine if it should respect the HTTP/2 scheme before building state.

+A client that disables the HTTP/2 priority scheme SHOULD subtitute it with some other means of signaling request priority.
+The scheme extensible priority scheme is RECOMMENDED.

 # Priority Parameters